 The dissertation requirements culminate with the oral defense, which has a rich tradition in doctoral level studies and is to be taken seriously.
 Three weeks prior to all oral defense requested dates, the chair of the committee will send the Dissertation Proposal Defense Approval Form to the director who will review and send to the Dean of the School of Education for final approval.
-The Director, in collaboration with the Dean of the School of Education, will select a date for the oral defense.
+The Director, in collaboration with the Dean of The Graduate School will select a date for the oral defense.
 The defense must be scheduled by the director at least four weeks before graduation.

-The oral defense is an academic evaluation of the dissertation by the committee, and is open to committee members and university faculty.
-Two weeks prior to the oral defense the director, in consultation with the Dean of the School of Education, will announce to the university faculty the time and place of the defense.
+The oral defense is an academic evaluation of the dissertation by the committee, and is open to the committee members, dissertation students, and university faculty.
+Two weeks prior to the oral defense the director, in consultation with the Dean of The Graduate School, will announce to the university faculty the time and place of the defense.
 The committee chair will serve as facilitator for the defense.
-The chair will ask the student to present a brief summary of the dissertation, and will then entertain questions from the committee.
+The chair will ask the candidate to present a brief summary of the dissertation, and will then entertain questions from the committee.
 Once the committee has completed its questions, members of the audience may raise questions.
-After all questions have been exhausted, the chair will ask the student and audience to leave the room while the committee debates the outcome.
+After all questions have been exhausted, the chair will ask the candidate and audience to leave the room while the committee debates the outcome.
 The results can be an unqualified pass, a modified pass depending on recommendations for changes, or a failure.
-If the student fails the first defense, he or she will be allowed one more opportunity at a later date.
-The chair must file the necessary forms through the office of the director of the program.
-Four (4) unbound copies of the dissertation in final form must be submitted to Graduate Studies prior to graduation.
-Detailed information on form and organization is presented in the Guide for the Preparation and Submission of Theses and Dissertations.
-There is a \$100.00 fee for a dissertation, which must be paid at the time of dissertation submission to the editor.
+If the candidate fails the first defense, he or she will be allowed one more opportunity at a later date.
+The chair must file the necessary forms through the office of the director of the program and should be forwarded to the Dean of The Graduate School for defense.
+After successful completion four (4) unbound copies of the dissertation in final form must be submitted to the Graduate School prior to graduation.
+Detailed information on forms and dissertation organization is presented in the Dissertation Writing Manual.
+There is a \$180.00 fee for a dissertation, which must be paid to the Business Office before the final submission of the dissertation.